 - Centrally managed secure access for all ingress/egress

-Support provide through the OSF Service Desk.
-The OSF Service Desk operates 24 hours per day, 7 days per week and offers a single point of contact for all customer inquiries related to the State of Oklahoma’s business and technical infrastructures.
-The OSF Service Desk agents provide business and technical infrastructure analysis, problem solving and first and second level diagnostics.
+Support provide through the OMES Service Desk.
+The OMES Service Desk operates 24-hours-per-day, 7-days-per-week and offers a single point of contact for all customer inquiries related to the State of Oklahoma’s business and technical infrastructures.
+The OMES Service Desk agents provide business and technical infrastructure analysis, problem solving and first and second level diagnostics.

 - Centralized service for all data network requirements